stevencox/stars/README.md

 ## Running

-1. **Clone Roles** There are a few roles that are in the Sourwood repository itself.
+1. **Clone Roles** There are a few roles that are in the cluster module itself.
 They include the common role and, currently, the mesos-dns roles.
 Others are assembled from external GitHub repos by the clone-roels script.
 To clone github repositories containing ansible roles we depend on, execute:

 ```